breakspear/diffusion-pipeline/README.md

 ## The functionality of the pipeline

 ### 1. Calling the scripts
-  * The scripts function in that everything is run by a master `dticon` command - located within the package folder.
+  * The scripts function in that everything is run by a master `dticon` command - located within the package folder
   * This `dticon` command is required to be called with the compulsory arguments:
      + The location of the project directory (i.e `/working/lab_michaebr/alistaiP/Park`)
      + And the desired script of diffusion preprocesing options.